ashutoshsao/verclo-bot/README.md

 4. run bot.py script.

 - Following is the algorithm of how I am trying to make this bot work.
-1. the bot will work 24/7 on aws lambda
+1. The bot will work 24/7 on aws lambda
 2. bot will take mail id from user and check if its valid
 3. if yes, it will send a code to the user's mail and ask him to input the code
 4. if the code matches, the bot will assign the role to the user as verified